 The pelvis is formed from four bones joined together.
 The back of the pelvis is the sacrum and coccyx (tailbone) and the two innominate bones come from the back around the sides to meet at the front.
 The two curved pelvic bones are joined at the front by the symphysis pubis.
 The pelvis has an important role in stabilising the central spinal column whilst the legs move reciprocally.
 The symphysis pubis holds the pelvis steady as the legs move.
 In pregnancy the hormone relaxin, causes the ligaments of the pelvis to soften.
 This is important in the preparation for birth.
 Sometimes, the ligaments stretch too much and the pelvis loses its stability placing increased strain on the pelvis and contributing to joint pain.
 In severe cases this widening of the pelvis at the front occurs to cause a significant split.
 This is known as diastasis symphysis pubis.
 Please see below for more information:

 This can occur with or without pins and needles into the hands and is often the result of your growing breasts and altered posture

 Stress Incontinence (bladder leakage)

 The pelvic floor muscles are placed under enormous stress as the weight of your growing baby increases throughout your pregnancy and presses down on them.
 To withstand this pressure they must be strong pre-pregnancy.
 If they are weak leakage can occur with activities such as jumping, coughing, laughing and sneezing.

 Our Physiotherapists at KTB will use the following techniques as part of an antenatal Physiotherapy appointment:

-– Pain management techniques including TENS, warmth, gentle manual therapy and massage techniques
+– Pain management techniques including exercise, manual therapy and massage techniques

 – Techniques to improve joint mobility and to regain normal function.
 Including muscle energy techniques, manual techniques and exercise therapy